 In November 2014, the Indian government published official gazette stating that it will newly make 15 items subject to the system.
-This measure was planned to become effective in May 2015, but was postponed for eight of the items.
-It was fully enforced in June 2016.
+Since then, mandatory items have been added several times, and currently the regulation is fully enforced on 63 items.
 At present, a very large number of applications for testing are being made for both domestic and foreign products, but a large number of documents are required for application, and thus many applications for registration have not been completed.
 As a result, there has been a confused situation where exports of subject items are delayed.